-To facilitate OIG's verification and validation processes, OIG personnel may request access to provider's audit work papers or other relevant and supporting documents.
-Although OIG expects to receive documents and information from provider without the need to resort to compulsory methods, OIG is entitled to impose a payment hold without prior notice upon any provider that refuses to comply with a request for records.
+To facilitate the IG's verification and validation processes, IG personnel may request access to provider's audit work papers or other relevant and supporting documents.
+Although the IG expects to receive documents and information from the provider without the need to resort to compulsory methods, the IG is entitled to impose a payment hold without prior notice upon any provider that refuses to comply with a request for records.

-C. COLLATERAL MATTERS
+C. Collateral Matters

-Matters uncovered during the verification process, which are outside of the scope of the matter disclosed to OIG, may be treated as new matters outside the Provider Self-Disclosure Protocol.
+Matters uncovered during the verification process, which are outside of the scope of the matter disclosed to the IG, may be treated as new matters outside the Provider Self-Disclosure Protocol.
 Such collateral matters may be consolidated into the self-disclosure to facilitate final settlement, or they may be severed into a separate investigation.
 Collateral matters may also be referred to other federal or state agencies for criminal, civil, or administrative enforcement action.